jake-dame/reductor/report/report.md

     /*
-    TimeSignature#compareTo will return a negative integer if both denominators are the same and the numerator is less than
+    TimeSignature#compareTo will return a negative integer if both denominators are the same, and the numerator is less than.
     */
     boolean heuristic1 = firstTimeSig.compareTo(secondTimeSig) < 0;

     /*
-    This is technically redundant, I just haven't decided which is best yet, and need to see more cases.
-Checks if the final measure complements the anacrusis (which was fairly traditional in classical/baroque works).
+    This is technically redundant relative to heuristic1, I just haven't decided which is best yet, and need to see more cases.
+Checks if the final measure complements the anacrusis (which is fairly common in classical/baroque works).
-    +
+        + e.g. measure 0 has 1 beat; the final measure will have 3 beats (for 4/4)
     */
     boolean heuristic2 = lastTimeSig.compareTo(penultimateTimeSig) < 0
             && firstTimeSig.getDenominator() + lastTimeSig.getNumerator()